c1505/indeed-api/blog_post.md

 ## Desired Outcome(I think)
 Pull down all posts given a search location and a search term.

+I want the full descriptions, but I only need the full descriptions for the jobs I am at least interested in and potentially just those that I have applied for or desire to.

 ## Challenges

 ## Things Learned